Streamgage data, unified

 in one place.

-Unified gauge aggregation
+Unified gage aggregation

 Flexible analysis windows

 Pick any date range, any interval.
 Rolling averages, daily summaries, year-over-year comparison, anomaly flagging — all built in.
-Look at one gauge in detail or chart several side-by-side.

 Export & API